The 10 Whitest Cities In Florida For 2025

 Our particular column of interest here was the number of people who identified as White alone.

-We limited our analysis to non-CDPs with a population greater than 5,000 people.
+We limited our analysis to town with a population greater than 5,000 people.
 That left us with 208 cities.

-We then calculated the percent of residents that are White.
-The percentages ranked from 96.9% to 1.5%.
+We then calculated the percentage of residents that are White.
+The percentages ranked from 95.1% to 2.4%.

-Finally, we ranked each city based on the percent of White population with a higher score being more White than a lower score.
-Sanibel took the distinction of being the most White, while Florida City was the least White city.
-You can download the data here.
+Finally, we ranked each city based on the percentage of White population, with a higher score being more White than a lower score.
+Sanibel took the distinction of being the most White, while Sweetwater was the least White city.

 Read on for more information on how the cities in Florida ranked by population of White residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.